aeither/wagmicircle/README.md

 Wagmi Circle is a socialfi platform that allows users to discover and share knowledge, send and receive tips, and access cross-chain transaction history.
 With Wagmi Circle, users can connect with like-minded individuals, learn from a community of experts, and earn rewards for their contributions.

+## Problem

+1. Lack of a social platform for sharing knowledge and learning from others in the crypto community.
+2. Limited options for earning rewards for contributions to the community.
+3. Difficulty in accessing cross-chain transaction history in a centralized and user-friendly manner.

+## Solution:

+1. A social platform that allows users to acquire knowledge, read news, and access
+2. Easily check cross-chain transaction history.
+4. A social onboarding wallet that allow sign up with Web2 experience.

 ## Tech Stack

 - Particle Network, CrossBell, NodeReal, Typescript, Nextjs, TailwindCSS